MND Scotland provides a professionally run an Information and Library Service for patients and health and social care professionals.

 SHINE aims to promote collaborative effort and partnership between health care library and information services in all sectors.

-Factsheets, prepared by MND Staff, are relevant and useful for the whole MND community.
+Factsheets, prepared by MND Staff covering all aspects of MND, are relevant and useful for the whole MND community.

 Each of these downloadable lists suggests books and resources for different groups of people ranging from children to allied health professionals.